Pedro Monteiro (footballer): Estoril

 On 10 July 2017, Monteiro joined G.D.
 Estoril Praia on a three-year deal.
 He scored his only goal in the top flight on 14 August, in a 3–0 home win over Vitória de Guimarães; the campaign ended in relegation.

 Later career

 Monteiro subsequently competed in the Portuguese second tier, with Leixões SC, C.D.
 Feirense and Académico de Viseu FC.
+In the summer of 2022, he signed a contract with Georgian club FC Torpedo Kutaisi.
+In his debut season, he scored three times in four appearances as they won the Georgian Cup.

+On 20 July 2024, Madura United F.C. announced the signing of Monteiro.